The Form Submission Lifecycle: Architecture, Validation, and UX Patterns

 import { test, expect } from '@playwright/test';

-test('form submission lifecycle and accessibility', async ({ page }) => {
+test('submission lifecycle reaches an accessible success state', async ({ page }) => {

 await page.goto('/contact');